S3-working-group/s3-practical-guide/content/src/patterns/enablers-of-co-creation/adopt-the-seven-principles.md

-# Adopt The Seven Principles
+# Adopt the Seven Principles

 <summary>
 Align collaboration with the Seven Principles.